 Ha-ha, I’m outlived by that thing and stupid things like that”

-Cioran ends by this pessimistic note:
+Cioran ends by this lovely pessimistic note:

 “We are swept on by a whirlwind which dates back to the dawn of time; and if this whirlwind has assumed the aspect of an order, it is only the better to do away with us.”

-But this article ends with Seneca’s optimistic note:
+But we end with Seneca’s optimistic note:

 ‘It is of great consolation that it is together with the universe that we are swept along.’